NFC Giving for Small Churches: Big Results on a Tight Budget

 Expand

-There’s no penalty for starting small.
 You’re not locked into a tier.
 You’re not paying for features you don’t use.
 And because every plate works with any giving platform, you’re never stuck—even if you switch from Tithely to Subsplash or from Pushpay to Planning Center, your plates keep working.
 Just update the redirect link and you’re done.

 Free shipping on every order.
-Whether you order 2 plates or 20, delivery is free with 3–5 week turnaround.
+Whether you order 100 plates or 500, delivery is free with 3–5 week turnaround.
 No rush-shipping upsells.
 No hidden handling fees.
 What you see is what you pay.

 Your Church Is Big Enough for This